-As at 31 December 2021, GasanMamo is ultimately governed by the Board comprising of a Non-Executive Chairman and Deputy Chairman, another four Non-Executive Directors and the Executive Director, who is also the Managing Director of the Company.
+As at 31 December 2022, GasanMamo is ultimately governed by the Board comprised of a Non-Executive -Chairman, another four Non-Executive Directors and two Executive Directors, one of whom is also the Managing Director of the Company.
 The composition of the Board is such that it reflects the range of skills, knowledge, and experience necessary for its effectiveness.
 The members of the Board act as advisors to the Managing Director and Senior Management and oversee the Company's performance on behalf of the shareholders.
 Three of the Non-Executive Directors are independent of GasanMamo and are appointed to provide their informed and independent external challenge and guidance.